emqx/emqx-docs/en_US/rule/backend_dolphindb.md

 [DolphinDB](https://www.dolphindb.cn) is a high-performance distributed time series database developed by Zhejiang  DolphinDB Co., Ltd, which integrates powerful programming language and high-capacity and high-speed flow data analysis system, providing a one-stop solution for rapid storage, retrieval, analysis and calculation of massive structured data.
 It is suitable for the area of quantitative finance and industrial Internet of things.

-EMQ X uses Erlang to implement DolphinDB's client API, which transmits data to DolphinDB for storage through TCP.
+EMQX uses Erlang to implement DolphinDB's client API, which transmits data to DolphinDB for storage through TCP.

 ## Set up DolphinDB

-Currently, EMQ X only adapts to DolphinDB 1.20.7 version.
+Currently, EMQX only adapts to DolphinDB 1.20.7 version.

 Taking the Linux version as an example, you can go to the official website to download the latest version of the Linux64 installation package from the community:https://www.dolphindb.cn/downloads.html